carlosp420/nymphalidae_diversification/MS.md

 to Solanaceae [@brower2006; @willmott2006]. @fordyce2010
-found that the Gamma statistics, a LTT plot of an Ithomiini phylogeny and the fit of the density-dependent model of diversification are consistent with a burst of diversification in Ithomiini following the shift from Apocynaeae to Solanacaeae.
+found that the Gamma statistics, a LTT plot of an Ithomiini phylogeny and the fit of the density-dependent model of diversification are consistent with a burst of diversification in Ithomiini following the shift from Apocynaeae to Solanaceae.

 In this study, we investigated whether the strong signal for an increase in diversification rate for Ithomiini (found by MEDUSA) can be explained due to the